USBGuard/usbguard.github.io/documentation/configuration.md

  * `IPCAllowedGroups=<groupname> [<groupname> ...]`
    A space delimited list of groupnames that the daemon will accept IPC connections from.

+ * `ImplicitPolicyTarget=<target>`
+   How to treat devices that don't match any tule in the policy.
+Accepted values: allow, block, reject.

+ * `PresentDevicePolicy=<policy>`
+   How to treat devices that are already connected when the daemon starts:
+    * allow - authorize every present device
+    * block - deauthorize every present device
+    * reject - remove every present device
+    * keep - just sync the internal state and leave it
+    * apply-policy - evaluate the ruleset for every present device

+ * `PresentControllerPolicy=<policy>`
+   How to treat USB controllers that are already connected when the daemon starts:
+    * allow - authorize every present device
+    * block - deauthorize every present device
+    * reject - remove every present device
+    * keep - just sync the internal state and leave it
+    * apply-policy - evaluate the ruleset for every present device

 ### Security Considerations

 The daemon provides the USBGuard public IPC interface.
 Depending on your distribution defaults, the access to this interface is limited to a certain group or a specific user only.
 Please set either the _IPCAllowedUsers_ or _IPCAllowedGroups_ options to limit access to the IPC interface. *Do not leave the ACL unconfigured as that will expose the IPC interface to all local users and will allow them to manipulate the authorization state of USB devices and modify the USBGuard policy*.